vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 # Kargo periodic collector tool

-Download KargoCollector.zip

 Overview

 The Kargo periodic collector tool and ingestion pipeline enables:

-•	To periodically collects the kargo logs based on the configurable parameters.
+1. To periodically collects the kargo logs based on the configurable parameters.
-•	To automatically uploads to the Azure blob or SFTP for ingestion to the Azure kusto on the Windows environment.
+2. To automatically uploads to the Azure blob or SFTP for ingestion to the Azure kusto on the Windows environment.
-•	To automatically uploads to the Azure blob for ingestion to the Azure kusto on the Linux environment.
+3. To automatically uploads to the Azure blob for ingestion to the Azure kusto on the Linux environment.
-•	To use Azure kusto queries to process logs data and return the results of this processing.
+4. To use Azure kusto queries to process logs data and return the results of this processing.
 The tool currently supports Windows and Linux environments.

 Known limitations
 1. This periodically collects the kargo logs based on the configurable parameters.
 2. Kargo output file is present in the pod also.
 It needs to be manually deleted else the K8 node may go for reboot because the disk size overflow.
 3. Currently only collection with “logging”  and "prometheus" is supported.
 Provide invalid kibana dashboard in “kargo-log-collection-config.json” so only fluentd logs are collected.
 4. More number of parallel writes to kusto cluster can cause out of memory (OOM) error, as per the known issue list by ADF team (From their CRI handling experiences).

 Pre-requisites
-Requirement for Linux and Windows environment:
+1. Requirement for Linux and Windows environment:
-Python 3.7 + ( set alias python=python3 , if required )
+2. Python 3.7 + ( set alias python=python3 , if required )
-pip install schedule
+3. pip install schedule
-pip install requests
+4. pip install requests
-az cli
+5. az cli
-kubectl 1.18+
+6. kubectl 1.18+
-MSI credentials to access storage
+7. MSI credentials to access storage
-StorageAccount connection-string for VM deployed in private network.
+8. StorageAccount connection-string for VM deployed in private network.

 Follow the below steps to run script:
-•	Set Path: /{PathToKargoCollector}/KargoCollector
+1. Set Path: /{PathToKargoCollector}/KargoCollector
-•	Kubeconfig file needs to be fetched from K8 master (/etc/kubernetes/<kubeconfig>)) and copy it to jump server.
+2. Kubeconfig file needs to be fetched from K8 master (/etc/kubernetes/<kubeconfig>)) and copy it to jump server.
 This file path needs to be set as argument while running the script.
 Example : /etc/kubernetes/ group-maint.conf
-•	Set elastic search endpoint details under kargo-log-endpoint-config.json {
+3. Set elastic search endpoint details under kargo-log-endpoint-config.json {
         "loggingConfig": {
                 "elasticPassword": "<your-password>",